percona/everest-doc/docs/install/install_everest_helm_charts.md

     Once Percona Everest is successfully running, you can create additional database namespaces using the `everest-db-namespace` Helm chart.

-    If you set `dbNamespaces.enabled=false` in step 2., you can deploy a database namespace with the following command:
+    If you set `dbNamespaces.enabled=false` in **step 2**, you can deploy a database namespace with the following command:

     ```sh
     helm install everest \